Texas Licensing Overview for Manicurists and Nail Technicians

 Specific requirements to perform manicures and nail services can generally be used as a guideline, but make sure to check with your local governing rules and regulations.

 Requirements and license preparation for manicurists and nail technicians

-To legally do nails in Texas you will need to complete a nail technician program consisting of at least 600 hours of coursework and training.
+To legally offer nail services in Texas you will need to complete a program consisting of at least 600 hours of coursework and training.
 Enroll in one of the licensed cosmetology schools in Texas (search Inquiry by License Type – Cosmetology Schools) that offers nail technician courses.

 By law, nail technician schools must offer programs that include:

 320 hours covering procedures – manicure, pedicure, oil manicure, hand/arm massage, application of polish, buffering, nail extensions, nail repair work, and removal of stains